arighi/virtme-ng/README.md

 virtme-ng allows to automatically configure, build and run kernels using the main command-line interface called `vng`.

-A minimal custom `.config` is automatically generated if not already present.
+A minimal custom `.config` is automatically generated if not already present when --build is specified.

 It is possible to specify a set of custom configs (.config chunk) in `~/.config/virtme-ng/kernel.config`, these user-specific settings will override